ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Data Cleaning]
 #### [Data cleaning](https://en.wikipedia.org/wiki/Data_cleansing)

-Data cleaning is about finding and correcting (or removing) inaccuracies from a dataset, a table, or a database.
-The process involves identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting them.
+<p style="font-size:0.6em; color:gray">Data cleaning is about finding and correcting (or removing) inaccuracies from a dataset, a table, or a database.
+The process involves identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting them.</p>

 Note:
 In Jupyter Notebooks you can preview and analyse a limited number of columns and rows of data at a time, so you can see if there are blanks or repeated errors or inaccuracies.
 In addition, working directly with a large dataset without having to download it can save a lot of time.